 A credit card allows you to borrow up to a fixed amount, known as a credit limit.
 Your limit depends on factors like your income, creditworthiness and the card.

-Unlike a charge card, you don’t have to pay your full statement balance each month.
-With a credit card, you must make at least the minimum monthly payment or you may be charged late fees.
+You don’t have to pay your full statement balance each month.
+Instead, you must make at least the minimum monthly payment, or you may be charged late fees.
 If you carry a balance, you may be charged interest.
+However, you may avoid interest on purchases by paying off your balance each month.

-How you use your credit card can impact your creditworthiness.
-For example, your balance is part of your credit utilization ratio – the percentage of your total available credit in use.
-Your payment history also contributes to your creditworthiness.
+The way you use your credit card can impact your creditworthiness.
+For example, your credit card balance is part of your credit utilization ratio.
+And your payment history is reported to the credit bureaus.
+Both are key credit scoring factors.